 - What he sees Shovel Knight as, especially if you do well enough in the fight with him.

-- Adaptational Nice Guy: He briefly mocks Shovel Knight for his Weapon of Choice, but comes around to considering him worthy of praise after being defeated, gives him a prize, and very calmly leaves afterward.
+- Adaptational Nice Guy: He briefly mocks Shovel Knight for his Weapon of Choice, but comes around to considering him worthy of praise after being defeated, gives him the Grave Digger's Shovel, and very calmly leaves afterward.
 In general, he's much closer to his God of War (PS4) personality than the personality he had in the original trilogy.

 - And Your Reward Is Clothes: Defeating him rewards you with the Chaos Armor, which turns Shovel Knight's normal attacks into 3-hit combos with increased reach and gives him the ability to float in the air when performing one while jumping, much like Kratos.
 His shovel drop also causes him to stop in midair and pierces straight through dirt blocks without bouncing off.
 It also causes health and magic pickups to turn into green and blue orbs that home automatically into Shovel Knight and defeating an enemy or dealing damage to a boss may cause a red orb to appear, which makes Shovel Knight's next attack fire out a fireball that goes through enemies and scenery.